-The popularity of Arambol as a beach destination is growing every year, but so far, Arambol beach still retains an un-commercialized feel.
-Local pressure has ensured there's an absence of resorts and classy hotels at Arambol.
+The popularity of Arambol as a beach destination is growing every year, to the point that Arambol is fast losing its uncrowded and uncommercialized feel.
+Local pressure has ensured there's an absence of resorts and classy hotels at Arambol though.
 Just basic guesthouses, most of similar standard, and huts on the beach.

 Arambol Beach Street

 Arambol has one main street that runs parallel to the beach.
 It's lined with shops, restaurants, and guest houses on either side.